gaperton/Type-R/docs/chapters/record.md

 Changes in shared record are not detected.

+`sourceCollection` may be:
+- the singleton collection;
-`sourceCollection` may be the singleton collection, the function returning the collection, or the string with the dot-separated _relative object path_ to the collection.
-In the last case, it is resolved dynamically relative to the record's `this`.
+- the function returning the collection;
+- the string with the dot-separated _relative object path_ to the collection.
+It is resolved dynamically relative to the record's `this`. `^` symbol in path is being translated to the `getOwner()` call.

 ```javascript
     @define class State extends Record {